 Inflammatory rheumatic diseases

+Inflammatory rheumatic diseases, of which rheumatoid arthritis is the best known, are autoimmune diseases.
+This means that the body attacks itself.
 Rheumatoid arthritis is the most common inflammatory joint disease.
-About 1% of the German population is affected - two-thirds of them women.
-In rheumatoid arthritis, the inner skin of the joint proliferates, destroying bone and cartilage.
-You can imagine it somewhat similar to a tumor that eats holes in healthy tissue.
-The joint often becomes hot and swollen in response.
-The inflammation occurs in episodes in most sufferers.
-All joints of the body can be affected.
+Around 1% of the German population is affected - two thirds of them women.
+In rheumatoid arthritis, the inner lining of the joint proliferates, destroying bone and cartilage.
+It is a bit like a tumor that eats holes in healthy tissue.
+In response, the joint often becomes hot and swollen.
+The inflammation occurs in relapses in most patients.
+All joints in the body can be affected.
+Hip joint pain often radiates to the back and thighs when sitting.

 Degenerative rheumatic diseases